kriskowal/gtor/README.md

 Additionally, the iterator gains a `throw` method that allows the iterator to terminate the generator by causing the `yield` expression to raise the given error.
-The error will pass through any try- catch or finally blocks that exist within the generator and then out the `throw()` method call itself.
+The error will pass through any try- catch or finally blocks in the generators stack, and unless handled, through your own stack.
+As such, like `next`, the `throw` method may either return an iterator or throw an error.
 This foreshadows the ability of a stream reader to prematurely stop a stream writer.

--   TODO research what happens if the generator catches the exception.
-    Does `throw` return the next iteration if the error is handled?

 ```js
 iterator.throw(new Error("Do not want!"));